YashTiwari-YT/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Hey kunal! just wanted to tell you that i found this course really helpful, cheers buddy